luiscarlin/react-redux-practice/react-routing/README.md

 - No more page reloads because the client updates the view dynamically
 - Routing handles what page will be shown to the user
 - The URL can remain static or could change to provide the perception of navigability
+- To start, do `npm install --save reat-router`